Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Code Pipeline, Basis for CI/CD, orcherstration for the steps above
 Code Star, All in one, Quick start with dashboard and best practices
 Provisions Beanstalk with CloudFormation with EC2 instances
-Cloud9, Browser IDE, Code and debug, Runs on EC2 instances, Multi-users collaboration
+Cloud9, Browser IDE, Code and debug, Multi-users collaboration, Runs on EC2 instances